 Plastic Free July is a global initiative that aims to reduce plastic usage and increase recycling.
-They encourage individuals to become more aware of just how much plastic they’re using – and how they can reduce it.
+The event is designed to encourage individuals to become more aware of just how much plastic they’re using – and how they can reduce it.

-Their mission for our world is to become cleaner and greener for future generations – currently it’s trending in the opposite direction.
+The mission is for our world to become cleaner and greener for future generations – currently it’s trending in the opposite direction.

 Why get involved?

-Every single piece of plastic you’ve ever used still remains in the earth today!
+Every single piece of plastic ever used still remains on earth today.
 While a lot gets recycled and repurposed through Council’s kerbside collection, a large amount still ends up in our landfills and natural environments.
-It is estimated that around 40% of global annual plastic production is going landfill, and about 30% is leaking in the environment, often ending up in the oceans.
+It is estimated that around 40% of global annual plastic production is going to landfills, and about 30% is leaking in to the environment, often ending up in the oceans.